-In support of efforts to minimize the spread of COVID-19 and in accordance with Governor Pritzker’s and Mayor Lori Lightfoot's restrictiions, the Rizal Community Center remains closed to the general public for the interim.
+In support of efforts to minimize the spread of COVID-19 and in accordance with state and local restrictiions, the Rizal Community Center remains closed to the general public until further notice.

 We are still working and available to receive and reply to email and voicemail.
 Please stay in touch, and thank you in advance if our response time is longer than usual.
 In the meantime, please visit us on Facebook.
 We're planning online programs and will keep you posted there.

 We hope you and your loved ones are healthy and safe at home.
 We look forward to welcoming you back when it is safe and responsible to do so.

 Please take care of yourself and one another.